By Teal Barmore, October 24, 2019

 Rob thinks that the declining trend in productivity might have to do with a change in the depth of that warm surface layer.
 He estimates that the surface layer was historically closer to 40 or 50 meters in depth, giving the plankton a lot more nutritious water to grow in.
 In recent years the layer has been more like 10 or 20 meters deep.

 Low phytoplankton productivity can be expected to work its way up the food chain, and Rob is keeping an eye on the next level too – zooplankton.
 After the marine heat wave known as the ‘blob’ from 2014-2016, Rob saw an interesting shift in the zooplankton of Prince William Sound.
-Starting in 2015, there were more zooplankton than average, contrary to low phytoplankton concentrations.
-Further investigation offered an explanation.
-The number of warm-water zooplankton species that are more typically found in Oregon and Washington skyrocketed, while the numbers of typical cold-water species were below average.
-In general, warm water species are smaller and need less food so it makes sense that their numbers would be high despite low phytoplankton productivity.
+Starting in 2015, there were more warm-water species of zooplankton than average, even with low phytoplankton concentrations.
+Warm-water zooplankton species that are more typically found in Oregon and Washington are generally smaller and need less food so it makes sense that their numbers would be high despite low phytoplankton productivity.

 What happens with the layer of exceptionally warm water in Prince William Sound next, depends on what kind of winter we have.
 According to Rob, we need our normal raging North Pacific storms to mix everything up.
 A mild winter could lead to another persistent marine heat wave.